jaxxstorm/leebriggs.co.uk/_posts/2022-08-26-choosing-an-iac-tool.md

 ### Cloud Provider Experience

-The [crossplane marketplace](https://marketplace.upbound.io) as providers for the major clouds, but the landscape is relatively scarce.
-You won't find support for popular clouds like [Digital Ocean](https://www.digitalocean.com/) even though there is [contributor based support](https://github.com/crossplane-contrib/provider-digitalocean
+The [crossplane marketplace](https://marketplace.upbound.io) has providers for the major clouds, but the landscape is relatively scarce.
+You won't find support for popular clouds like [Digital Ocean](https://www.digitalocean.com/) in the marketplace even though there is [contributor based support](https://github.com/crossplane-contrib/provider-digitalocean)

 Crossplane supports bridging Terraform providers from its [Terrajet](https://github.com/crossplane/terrajet) tool, but it's in its infancy.